EmanAbdelmeguidAhmed/SmartVision-Fork-Eman/README.md

 `git add`

-3. Commit the Changes: Commit your changes with a descriptive message: run this code: git commit -m "Describe your changes".
+3. Commit the Changes: Commit your changes with a descriptive message: run this code:

+`git commit -m "Describe your changes" `

 4. Push the changes to GitHub: by running this code in the Terminal or Git Bash: